At a Glance

 East End of Truitts Landing Road, Girdletree, MD 21829

 ◾ George Island Landing.
+Another county-owned facility with a boat ramp, fishing pier, and restroom.
+Views of Parker Bay and Mills Island, as well as a mainland marsh adjacent to the access road and parking area.
 From MD Route 12 south of Girdletree, turn east on George Island Landing Road and drive to the end of the road.
 The north side of the road leading to this public boat launch site is part of the E.A.
 Vaughn WMA and can be birded on foot.
+[Google Map]

 Paddlers can explore some of the marshlands on the bayside using the E.A.
 Vaughn Kayak and Canoe Trail, which was developed in 2005 through a partnership between Delmarva Low Impact Tourism Experiences (DLITE), Maryland DNR, The Coastal Bays Program, and Worcester County.
 Three paddling routes which range in length from 3 to 6 miles can be accessed from either Taylor’s Landing or George Island Landing.
 A primitive camping area is also available for overnight stays.
 For additional information, contact the MD DNR’s Wellington Wildlife Office at (410) 543-8223.
 Copies of the Kayak and Canoe Trail map can be obtained by calling 1-800-852-0335 or 410-213-2297.
 The trail route is also indicated on the interactive map of the Maryland Public Water Access Atlas.